PraveenSebastian/Statistical-Inference/README.md

 Overview
 This is the course project for the Coursera Statistical Inference class.
-It analyzes the exponential distribution in R and aplies the Central Limit Theorem to a thousand simulations.
+It analyzes the exponential distribution in R and applies the Central Limit Theorem to a thousand simulations.
 This work investigates the exponential distribution in R and compares it with the Central Limit Theorem.The project explains with simulation and explaratory texts through